 I hear him huff and he starts paddling with me.
 With each stroke, he is pushing us toward Massey and Victor.
 Trying everything to get closer to them.
 As soon as we are at a good spot we crack the sticks and so does everyone else.
-Between the music coming from the beach, the moonlight, stars, and glow stick it’s a good evening.
-It’s nights like tonight that give me escape from working and visiting my mom at the assisted living facility.
-Suddenly I am brought out of my tranquil thoughts by douche 1 and douche 2.
+Between the music coming from the beach, the moonlight, the stars, and the glow stick it’s a good evening.
+It’s nights like tonight that give me an escape from working and visiting my mom at the assisted living facility.
+Suddenly I am brought out of my tranquil thoughts by douche one and douche two.

 “Take your paws off her dog,” Lawson screams.

 “What is your deal?
 I was helping her with her necklace.
 It got caught up in her hair,” Victor responds.

 “Don’t touch her!”
 Lawson continues.